Nelson Piquet: Other racing ventures

-Indianapolis 500
+Indianapolis 500 (1992–1993)

 Piquet attempted to race in the Indy car series and was hired by Team Menard to drive in the 1992 Indianapolis 500.
 He had taken to the track well, and appeared comfortable driving at high speeds despite never before racing on an oval.
 During practice, Piquet's car ran over a metallic piece of debris and drove through turn 3 at full speed.
 When driving through turn 4, Piquet abruptly took his foot off the pedal to enter the pit lane, which resulted in the car spinning and hitting the wall.
 Piquet suffered serious foot and ankle injuries and was forced to sit out the race.
 He returned after rehabilitation in 1993 and managed to qualify.
 He started in 13th position, but finished in 32nd, dropping out with engine problems after only 38 laps.

-Sports cars
+Sports cars (1980-1981, 1996-1997 and 2006)

 Alongside Formula One, Piquet took part in the 1000km Nürburgring in 1980 and 1981 driving a BMW M1.
 He won the 1981 race alongside the German Hans-Joachim Stuck.
 However, the race had to be stopped roughly two hours in because of the fatal crash of Herbert Müller after 17 laps of the 14-mile (23 km) course.

 In 1996, Piquet competed in the Le Mans 24 Hours driving a McLaren F1 GTR alongside Johnny Cecotto and Danny Sullivan, finishing eighth overall.
 In the following year, Piquet took part alongside JJ Lehto and Steve Soper, but the car was retired due to an accident that occurred while Lehto was driving.
 That same year, in December, he won the Mil Milhas Brasileiras driving the McLaren F1 GTR with Johnny Cecotto and Steve Soper.

-On 20 January 2006, Nelson Piquet won the 50th edition of the Mil Milhas Brasileiras (Brazilian 1,000 miles) at the Interlagos circuit.
-He drove an Aston Martin DBR9 alongside his son, Nelsinho, and drivers Christophe Bouchut and Hélio Castroneves.
+On 20 January 2006, Piquet won the 50th edition of the Mil Milhas Brasileiras (Brazilian 1,000 miles) at the Interlagos circuit.
+He drove an Aston Martin DBR9 alongside his son, Nelson Piquet Jr., and drivers Christophe Bouchut and Hélio Castroneves.
 At the end of the race, an exhausted Piquet was quoted saying to a friend he would "never sit in a cockpit again."